 The process modeling is conducted under steady-state conditions and feedstocks are introduced under ambient conditions of 298 K and 1 atm.

-Moisture is assumed to completely evaporate in the initial section, aligning with the typical low water content of biomass fed into downdraft gasifiers, as shown in .
+Moisture is assumed to completely evaporate in the initial section, aligning with the typical low water content of biomass fed into downdraft gasifiers, as shown in Table 1.

 Despite the gasifier operating under slight vacuum conditions, for simplicity, atmospheric pressure (1 atm) is assumed, and the ideal gas law is applied to the gas phase.